bmuller/imgproxy/guides/overview.md

 ## Usage

-Usage is basically constrained to the `url` function, which accepts the original URL for an image and optional parameters for image conversion.
+Usage is basically constrained to the `Imgproxy.url/2` function, which accepts the original URL for an image and optional parameters for image conversion.

 Example: